raymondworkshop/raymondworkshop/README.md

 Some of his favorite quotes:

+- “To develop a complete mind:  Study the science of art; study the art of science.
+Learn how to see.
+Realize that everything connects to everything else. ”  – Leonardo da Vinci
 - "Life is too short to worry about stupid things.
 Fall in love.
-Study, think, create and grow.   "  - Richard Feynman
+Study, think, create and grow."  - Richard Feynman
 - "What makes you vulnerable makes you strong and beautiful"
 - "The good life is one inspired by love and guided by knowledge" - Bertrand Russell
-- "The challenge comes because you are ready for it"
+- "Buy yourself cake and flowers and get through it"
 - "It’s never too late to be what you might have been" - George Eliot

 He was a Technical Officer at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).